County Attorney Brian Lutes

 The County Attorney is elected by the residents of Wright County to a 4-year term.
-The current County Attorney is Tom Kelly.
-Tom Kelly has been with the Wright County Attorney's Office since 1984 and was Chief of the Criminal Division between 1990 and 1998.
-He was elected County Attorney in the fall of 1998.
+The current County Attorney is Brian Lutes.
+Brian Lutes has been with the Wright County Attorney's Office for 21 years.
+He was appointed County Attorney and officially started January 4, 2021.

 The Wright County Attorney's Office has 29 employees:

 The County Attorney utilizes the team approach to prosecution which requires a working relationship between the County Attorney's Office and law enforcement that instills credibility, confidence, cooperation and teamwork.
 The County Attorney's Office works with the Wright County Sheriff's Department, the Buffalo Police Department, the Annandale Police Department, the Howard Lake Police Department, the Minnesota Bureau of Criminal Apprehension and the Minnesota State Patrol.
 To further the team approach, the County Attorney's Office will provide instruction to law enforcement on criminal law and procedure.